ralph-mcardell/sh-utils/doc/sh_test.md

     `CHECK_FALSE "${result}"`
 - Two arguments are presumed to be a unary operator followed by the value of the operand:
     `REQUIRE -z "${actual:+x}"`
-- Two arguments are presumed to be an operand value, a binary operator followed by the second operand value:
+- Three arguments are presumed to be an operand value, a binary operator followed by the second operand value:
     `CHECK $? -eq 1`

 For `CHECK` and `REQUIRE` the assertion passes if the expression evaluated true.